cyberbotics/webots-doc/reference/robot.md

 When switching to the remote-control mode, the `wbr_start` function of the remote control plugin is called.
 The argument `arg` is passed directly to the `wbr_start` function (more information in the user guide).

-The integers can be compared to the following enumeration items:
+The WbRobotMode can be compared to the following enumeration items:

-%figure "Helper enumeration to interpret the integer argument and return value of the `wb_robot_[gs]et_mode` functions"
+%figure "Helper enumeration to interpret the WbRobotMode argument and return value of the `wb_robot_[gs]et_mode` functions"

 | Mode                         | Purpose                |
 | ---------------------------- | ---------------------- |